Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 - Even allowing for the fact that celeb participants aren't subjected to quite as hard a challenge as regular contenders, the 2010-11 yuletide Celebrity Mastermind series saw some very impressive performances.
 Frank Gardener scored 20 in his general knowledge round, which is a remarkable achievement by anyone's standards.
 And Rhys Thomas racked up a magnificent 21 points in his specialist round, on the group Queen.

 - The highest score for the Celebrity version of the show, 36 points, was achieved by Hilary Kay and matched by Rhys Thomas in two separate 2010 editions.
 One of Kay's opponents, Richard Herring, equalled the previous record, which had been set by Lucy Porter in the 2009 Comedians Special for Children in Need: 35 points.
 Mark Watson had been close behind Porter in the latter edition with 33: this score was matched in 2011 by Lord Digby Jones.
+(We're pleased to report that Watson later won a 'regular' celebrity edition of the show, not with quite so high a score, but with a still-impressive 27 points).
 Prior to these records being set, the highest score for this version of the show had probably been the one achieved by Tom Ward in 2005: 31 points.

 - In a 2005 celebrity special, former Popstars winner Myleene Klass may have set a record for the most asynchronous performance - scoring 17 points from 18 questions about Sex & The City series 3, but only answering one question right in the general knowledge round.
 A contender on the 2003 regular series did something similar (if not quite on the same scale), scoring 12 points on the Harry Potter films (of which there were only two at the time), but only getting one right in her general knowledge round.